sukhbirss/TechAlchemy/README.md

 How to start the application
-CMD -> npm run dev

-Before running please setup config file by taking the reference of sample config file in config folder
+-> Before running please setup config file by taking the reference of sample config file in config folder -> npm install
+-> npm run dev

+For testing Use
+-> npm run test

 Thanks